ArthurHub/Android-Image-Cropper/README.md

 - More.

 ## Customizations
-- Cropping window shape: Rectengular or Oval (cube/circle by fixing aspect ratio).
+- Cropping window shape: Rectangular or Oval (cube/circle by fixing aspect ratio).
 - Cropping window aspect ratio: Free, 1:1, 4:3, 16:9 or Custom.
 - Guidelines appearance: Off / Always On / Show on Toch.
 - Cropping window Border line, border corner and guidelines thickness and color.